ripytide/nodit/README.md

 |[`ZosditMap`]|Zero-Overlap Sequential Discrete Interval Tree Map| Useful for time-graph traversal algorithms and possibly other things|
 |[`Gqdit`]|Gap-Query Discrete Interval Tree| Useful for when you have a set of different non-overlapping intervals and want to perform efficient gap-query searches over all the sets of intervals|

-## `Clone` is partially required

-`Clone` trait is required on both keys and values

-## Reference based APIs

-In case the intervals and points are of significant size and cannot be cloned in arbitrary volumes the APIs that use only references are provided and apply a clone only where necessary.
-This allows working with Rc<..> and Rc<Ref<..>> patterns easily to store points and intervals.

 ## Example using an Inclusive-Exclusive interval

 ```rust